Nature-Inspired Baby Names for Your Little Tree Hugger

 Canyon

-Canyon is a gender-neutral name of Spanish origin that is both unique and evocative.
+Canyon is a nature-inspired name of Spanish origin that is both unique and evocative.
 This name is inspired by the natural beauty of the canyons, which are often seen as symbols of ruggedness and majesty.

 The name Canyon, from the Steve Canyon comic-strip heroism, is associated with a sense of adventure and exploration.